micmejia/bible-dump/AMPC/Acts/Acts 26.md

-[But] to this day I have had the help which comes from God [as my [^d]ally], and so I stand here testifying to small and great alike, asserting nothing beyond what the prophets and Moses declared would come to pass--
+[But] to this day I have had the help which comes from God [as my ally], and so I stand here testifying to small and great alike, asserting nothing beyond what the prophets and Moses declared would come to pass--